bguiz/qryq/README.md

 Use `depends()` to specify an array of names of queries that this query depends on.
-This saves `qryq` from having to analyse the input object, thereby acting as a performance optimisation.
+This saves `qryq` from having to analyse the input object, thereby acting as a possible performance optimisation.

 ```javascript
   .query('D')